miguelcoria94/JustStocks/frontend/README.old.md

-Import the reducer in `session.js` into the file with the root reducer, `frontend/src/store/index.js`.

-Set a key of `session` in the `rootReducer`'s `combineReducer` object argument to the session reducer.

 #### Test the Session Actions and Reducer

 Login should be working so give it a try!
 Test the login thunk action and the